-The Dodd-Frank Act instituted major changes to the bank and financial institutions regulatory regimes, and additional changes continue to be proposed and implemented by various regulatory agencies.
-Other changes to statutes, regulations or regulatory policies, including changes in interpretation or implementation of statutes, regulations or policies, could affect the Company in substantial and unpredictable ways.
+Changes and additions to statutes, regulations or regulatory policies, including changes in interpretation, enforcement or implementation of statutes, regulations or policies, could affect the Company in substantial and unpredictable ways.
 Such changes could subject the Company to reduced revenues, additional costs, limit the types of financial services and products the Company may offer and/or increase the ability of non-banks to offer competing financial services and products, among other things.
 The burden and expenses associated with regulatory compliance have been increasing and may continue to increase.
 Failure to comply with laws, regulations or policies could result in sanctions by regulatory agencies, civil money penalties and/or reputation damage, which could have a material adverse effect on the Company's business, financial condition and results of operations.